-Our Board of Directors previously authorized the repurchase of up to \$1.0 billion of our outstanding Class A common stock.
-On November 2, 2017, our Board of Directors extended this authorization such that we are currently authorized to repurchase up to \$1.0 billion of outstanding shares of our Class A common stock through and including December 31, 2018.
-As of December 31, 2017, we may repurchase up to \$1.0 billion under this program.
-During the years ended December 31, 2017, 2016 and 2015, there were no repurchases of our Class A common stock.
+Our Board of Directors previously authorized stock repurchases of up to \$1.0 billion of our outstanding Class A common stock.
+On October 28, 2019, our Board of Directors extended this authorization such that we are currently authorized to repurchase up to \$1.0 billion of our outstanding Class A common stock through and including December 31, 2020.
+As of December 31, 2019, we may repurchase up to \$1.0 billion under this program.
+During the years ended December 31, 2019, 2018 and 2017, there were no repurchases of our Class A common stock.